 You can choose from a multitude of restaurants and/or coffee-houses.
 Whether you’d like to try out Icelandic cuisine, a la carte restaurants, or are in the mood for fast food, you should have no trouble finding a restaurant that suits your needs.
 But please, don’t forget to stop by the small hot dog stand, called “Bæjarins bestu”, and try out our very special Icelandic hot dog.
 It’s a treat, we promise.

-The newest food trend in Iceland happens to be food halls but they pop up bi-monthly!
+The newest food trend in Iceland happens to be food halls.
 Our favorite ones downtown are Hlemmur Matholl and the Grandi Matholl in the hipster district Grandi.

 There are also a few shopping malls if you’re in the mood for shopping, the largest ones being Kringlan and Smaralind.
 Kringlan is not far from the city center, while Smaralind is in Kopavogur.
 There you’ll find many popular brands and stores.
 However, if you are looking to stay in the downtown area the main high street is called Laugavegur and hosts many of the best shops, pubs, bars and restaurants.